citp/privacy-policy-historical/w/wa/was/washingtonbanglaradio.com.md

-> *The following text is extracted and transformed from the washingtonbanglaradio.com privacy policy that was archived on 2012-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121229141224id_/http%3A//washingtonbanglaradio.com/content/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the washingtonbanglaradio.com privacy policy that was archived on 2013-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130629193443id_/http%3A//www.washingtonbanglaradio.com/content/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | ওয়াশিংটন বাংলা রেডিও Washington Bangla Radio USA
+# Privacy Policy | ওয়াশিংটন বাংলা রেডিও Washington Bangla Radio USA

 **What information do we collect?**